 The duties and responsibilities of the Board are principally based on the Finnish Companies Act and the corporation’s Articles of Association.
 All significant issues concerning the corporation are decided by the Board.
-These include, but are not limited to, appointing and removing the CEO, approving strategic guidelines, financial statements, interim reports, business plans, annual budgets, stock exchange releases and considerable investments or divestments.
+These include, but are not limited to, appointing and dismissing the President and Chief Executive Officer, approving strategic guidelines, financial statements, interim reports, business plans, annual budgets, stock exchange releases and considerable investments or divestments.

-The Board assembles according to a pre agreed-time schedule to address designated matters.
-The Chairman of the Board composes an agenda according to a proposal made by the CEO.
+The Board assembles according to a pre-agreed time schedule to address designated matters.
+The Chairman of the Board composes an agenda according to a proposal made by the President and Chief Executive Officer.
 Members of the Board have a right to propose and include distinct matters into the agenda.
 The Board shall have a quorum when more than half of the Members of the Board are present.
 The opinion of the simple majority shall constitute the decision of the Board of Directors.
 The Board follows the written Charter of the Board approved by the Board of which crucial content has been covered here including the tasks of the Board of Directors.
-The CEO and the General Counsel, who acts as a secretary of the Board attend the meetings of the Board of Directors.
+The President and Chief Executive Officer and the General Counsel, who acts as a secretary of the Board attend the meetings of the Board of Directors.
 Other members of the Executive Committee attend the meetings when necessary.

 In connection with the preparation of a proposition concerning the assembly of the Board the corporation follows a practice in where the significant shareholders of the corporation prepare the propositions concerning the Board of Directors, including the propositions for the number of board members, remuneration and when necessary the members of the Board for the General Meeting.
 The Board has not established a Nomination Committee nor has the General Meeting erected a Shareholders’ Nomination Committee.
 The representatives of the significant shareholders of the corporation noted above are also members of the Board of the Corporation and the proposition shall be served for the information of the Board and to be discussed.
 The proposition shall also be released as a stock exchange release and be included in the notice of the General Meeting provided that the proposition has been delivered to the corporation early enough to be included in the notice.